-The ability to operate CesrTA with either electrons or positrons will allow us to probe the impact of ions on ultra low emittance beams.
-We will explore this with trains of electrons having 4 ns spacing and a variable gap between trains so that ions are cleared once the train passes by.
-In order to characterize the impact we will measure bunch-by-bunch tune and beam size.
-We will calculate the characteristic frequencies for ions likely to occur in the residual gas and measure the amplitude of these frequencies in the beam spectrum and correlate these with RGA measurements.
-We will measure the response of the beam spectrum to changes in pressure, for instance by turning off pumps or deliberately increasing the partial pressure of a particular gas (ALS added He to see the effect) [21].
-We will also explore the dependence on bunch current, bunch spacing and emittance.
-The data we obtain will be compared with the theoretical expectations and simulations being used in the design of the ILC damping rings.
+The ability to operate CesrTA with either electrons or positrons provides a probe of the impact of ions on ultra low emittance beams.
+We can explore this with trains of electrons having 4 ns spacing and a variable gap between trains so that ions are cleared once the train passes by.
+In order to characterize the impact we can measure bunch-by-bunch tune and beam size.
+We can calculate the characteristic frequencies for ions likely to occur in the residual gas and measure the amplitude of these frequencies in the beam spectrum and correlate these with RGA measurements.
+We can measure the response of the beam spectrum to changes in pressure, for instance by turning off pumps or deliberately increasing the partial pressure of a particular gas (ALS added He to see the effect) [21] and explore the dependence on bunch current, bunch spacing and emittance.
+Comparison of the data with the theoretical expectations and simulations can be used to benchmark the models used in the design of the ILC damping rings.